-Quality: Your photos should be preserved in all their high-res glory, not compressed beyond recognition.
+Quality: Your photos should be preserved in all their original high-res glory, not compressed beyond recognition.

-Ease of Use: You need to be able to upload photos easily, and edit them if you wish.
+Ease of Use: You need to be able to upload photos easily, and edit them.

-Ease of Access: Finding photos by date, by tags or by other means can be achieved without hassle.
+Ease of Access: Finding photos by date, by tags or by other means should be achieved without hassle.

 Shareability: A good photo site makes sharing photos as easy as taking them, allowing you to post pictures to sites like Facebook, Twitter and others.

 Printability: You or someone else who likes your photo should be able to buy a print or put together a photo book easily.

-Launched back in 2004, Flickr has suffered under years of neglect from owner Yahoo, and the uncertainty around the fate of its parent site.
+Launched back in 2004, Flickr has suffered under years of neglect from owner Yahoo, and the uncertainty around the sale of its parent company to Verizon.
 But it still remains a great place to stash your shots, providing a remarkable 1TB of space for free (with ads) for $5.99 a month, or $49.99 a year without ads.
 Subscribing also gets you 20 per cent off a yearly subscription to the Adobe Creative Cloud Photography Plan, or 15 percent off the more comprehensive Creative Cloud subscription.
 Flickr also offers a great selection of tools, extensive tagging features and support for both viewing and downloading photos at a variety of resolutions (including, unusually, the full original size).

 A very easy drag-and-drop system allows you to organize albums of your photos and collections of photos from you and other photographers.
 Once you have created an album of photos you like, you can print a 20-page photo book for $34.95 (plus 50 cents each extra page).
 Overall, Flickr is our top pick and Editor's Choice award winner, thanks to its massive amount of storage and a simple, clean interface that makes it a joy to use.
 Although Yahoo is in turmoil, Flickr still remains the best option for serious shooters.